geeky-bit/Tensorflow-HiddenMarkovModel-Baum_Welch-Viterbi-forward_backward-algo/README.md

 *Note :: Most of the functions used are adapted from some other github repos and some online materials.*

-# Hidden Markov Model (Implementation using the computation graphs in TensorFlow)
+# Hidden Markov Model using Tensorflow

-## Jupyter Notebook:
+## Jupyter Notebooks:
 These are some of the examples that I have included in the jupyter notebook.
 Feel free to add more.

 ## Baum Welch Algorithm